Legal Policies

 Download POSH Policy – India (PDF)

-1. Policy Statement and Objectives:
+1. Policy Statement:

 GoGlobal India Private Limited (the “Company”) is committed to a work environment in which all individuals are treated with respect and dignity.

-While this POSH Policy sets forth the Company’s goals of promoting a workplace that is free of sexual harassment, the POSH Policy is not designed or intended to limit the Company’s authority to discipline or take remedial action for workplace conduct which the Company deems unacceptable, regardless of whether such conduct satisfies the definition of Sexual Harassment.
+While this POSH Policy sets forth the Company’s goals of promoting a workplace that is free of sexual harassment, the POSH Policy is not designed or intended to limit the Company’s authority to discipline or take remedial action for workplace conduct which the Company deems unacceptable, regardless of whether such conduct satisfies the definition of sexual harassment.

 2. Applicability:

-This POSH Policy applies to every person engaged with the Company for any work whatsoever, on a regular, temporary, ad hoc basis either directly or through an agent, including contractors, consultants, trainees, apprentices, probationer, and even a visitor.
+This POSH Policy applies to every person engaged with the Company for any work whatsoever, on a regular, temporary, ad hoc basis either directly or through an agent, including contractors, consultants, trainees, apprentices, probationers, and even a visitor.

 3. Important Definitions: